Man shot by San Bernardino police during struggle captured on video

 The condition of the man is also unknown.

-Police cordoned off the area where the shooting took place and a few people began to gather nearby, with some confronting officers.
+Police cordoned off the area where the shooting took place and a small crowd gathered nearby, with some confronting officers.

+One woman was heard yelling, with several people running over the console her.

 DEVELOPING: We will add more details to this report as they become available.